Army veteran claims Al Franken groped her breast during 2003 USO tour

 "It was long enough that he should have known if it was an accident.
 I'm very confident saying that,” the veteran added.

-Kemplin said the grope lasted about five to 10 seconds before she turned away from Franken in order to get his hand off her breast, just before the photograph was snapped.
+Kemplin said the grope lasted about 5 to 10 seconds before she turned away from Franken in order to get his hand off her breast, just before the photograph was snapped.

 CNN received a statement from Franken’s spokesperson who replied: "As Sen. Franken made clear this week, he takes thousands of photos and has met tens of thousands of people and he has never intentionally engaged in this kind of conduct.
 He remains fully committed to cooperating with the ethics investigation."